The Value of Work Class 6 Questions and Answers

 Question 3.

-When Kabir’s grandfather voluntarily teaches the neighbourhood kids for free, is that an economic activity or a non-economic activity?
+When Kabir’s grandfather voluntarily teaches the neighbourhood kids for free, is that an economic actimty or a non-economic activity?
+How is it different from your teachers teaching you at school?
+Discuss with your classmates.
+(Page 187)

 Question 4.